Xhelphin/RLE-Encoding---AQA-GCSE-2019/README.md

 # RLE Encoding - AQA GCSE 2019
  AQA Computer Science NEA for the 2019-2020 GCSE.
 Coded in Python 2.7.
  This is NOT being submitted to AQA as part of a GCSE.
- **THIS IS CURRENTLY BEING UPDATED**
 # Original Instructions:
  The original instructions from AQA are as follows:
 >  1. A menu is displayed allowing the user to select from the following options: